 Norway is probably the most expensive country for car rental from all our trips.
 For our Norway road trip, we rented a comfortable car for 5 people, an estate, VW Passat.
 It cost us about 155 EUR per day (130 EUR car rental + 25 EUR zero liability insurance).

 TIP: The way to save some money is not to rent a car for the days when you don’t absolutely need it.
 Parking is very expensive in Norway, just as car ferries and toll roads.
 So only rent a car when you really need it, and use public transport for the rest of the trip.

-How expensive is petrol in Norway
+How expensive is fuel in Norway

 How expensive are toll roads in Norway

 Luckily, there weren’t that many toll roads on our route in Norway.
-After the trip we received the bill from our car rental company and we had to pay just 32 EUR for toll roads in total.
+After the trip, we received the bill from our car rental company and we had to pay just 32 EUR for toll roads in total.
 Not too bad for 8 days and 1600 km.
 We paid a lot more for toll roads in Portugal or France.